mfem/web/src/features.md

 Most of the examples have a serial and a parallel version, illustrating the ease of transition and the minimal code changes between the two.

-Many of the examples also have modifications that take advantage of optional third-party libraries such as the [PETSc](http://mfem.github.io/doxygen/html/petsc_8hpp.html) and [SUNDIALS](http://mfem.github.io/doxygen/html/sundials_8hpp.html) suites.
+Many of the examples also have modifications that take advantage of optional third-party libraries such as [PETSc](http://mfem.github.io/doxygen/html/petsc_8hpp.html), [SUNDIALS](http://mfem.github.io/doxygen/html/sundials_8hpp.html) and [PUMI](http://mfem.github.io/doxygen/html/pumi_8hpp.html).

 Beyond the examples, a number of miniapps are available that are more representative of the advanced usage of the library in physics/application codes.
 Some of the included miniapps are: